sworupkhadka/Python/day 5/readme.md

 370

+Note: sum() is the fastest and simplest way to add up all values in an iterable.

 Using Loops

-You can also sum values manually with a loop:
+You can also calculate the sum manually with a loop:

 sum_scores = 0
 for score in students_score: